PedroJRGarcia/PedroJRGarcia/README.md

        - 🌱 I’m currently learning JavaScript, HTML, CSS, TypeScript, React...  - Please, look below 👀 -
        - 🔭 Looking forward to improve my skills continuously.
-       - 👯 I’m looking to land my first job as developer.
        - 🚀 I love travelling as well, and get to know new places and cultures.
        - 📫 You can reach me at: garciapj85@gmail.com.
        - 💻 Check out my portfolio here 👉